frozen2077/lifx_joy/README.md

 This repo is a remix of [`Djelibeybi/aiolifx-themes`][1] and [`frawau/aiolifx`][2], with addtional features and improvements.

 ## Features
-Added theme support for matrix LIFX devices in Home Assistant.
+Added stationary theme support for matrix LIFX devices in Home Assistant.

 <img src="pic/1.jpg" width="200" alt="Alt text">